What Is A B Corp?

-What Is A Benefit Corporation?
+What Is A Benefit Corporation (aka B Corp)?

-On the other hand, a business may become a certified benefit corporation after it applies for and receives a voluntary certification from the B Lab—a nonprofit organization dedicated to building a global community of certified B corporations who meet overall high standards of verified, social and environmental performance, public transparency, and legal accountability.
+A business can become a certified B Corp, but only after applying for and receiving a voluntary certification from the B Lab.
+This nonprofit organization ensures that companies meet the highest verified, social, and environmental performance, public transparency, and legal accountability.

-Each year benefit corporations must create an annual report, make it available on its website and deliver it to its shareholders within 120 days following the end of its fiscal year or at any other time it delivers an annual report to shareholders.
-The report must indicate how the corporation tried to achieve its “general public benefit” and the extent to which it achieved those benefits and/or a disclosure of any circumstances that hindered the corporation from achieving its public benefits.
-These efforts must be evaluated by a third party standard that provides a method to define, report, and assess the corporation’s overall social and environmental performance.
+Benefit Corporations are required to file an annual report and show how their performance benefitted social and environmental goals according to a “third party standard.”
+Each year, B Corps must create an annual report, make it available online, and deliver it to shareholders within 120 days following the end of the fiscal year.
+The report indicates how the corporation tried to achieve its “general public benefit” and the extent to which it achieved those benefits.
+If they weren’t reached, the company must disclose the reasons why.
+These efforts are then evaluated by a third-party standard to define, report, and assess the corporation’s overall social and environmental performance.

 While these annual benefit reports may seem like a lot of work, Benefit Corporations often enjoy a marketing advantage over C Corporations.
 Think about it this way: they can market their B Corp status and social responsibility in a way that appeals to us as conscious consumers.
 So it’s a win in their book—and a win in ours.

 Check out the B Corp directory online to see if your favorite sustainable businesses are currently certified.
 And if they’re not, consider reaching out via email or social media to encourage them to do so!